Ukrainian Canadians: Religion

 St. George's Ukrainian Catholic Cathedral, Saskatoon.

 St. Volodymyr's Ukrainian Orthodox Cathedral, Toronto.

 Most Ukrainians who came to Canada from Galicia were Ukrainian Catholic and those from Bukovina were Ukrainian Orthodox.
 However, people of both churches faced a shortage of priests in Canada.
 The Ukrainian Catholic clergy came into conflict with the Roman Catholic hierarchy because they were not celibate and wanted a separate governing structure.
 At the time, the Russian Orthodox Church was the only Orthodox Christian church that operated in North America – because they had arrived first via Alaska, and traditionally Orthodox churches are territorially exclusive.
-However, Ukrainians in Canada were suspicious of being controlled from the Russia, first by the Tsarist government and later by the Soviets.
+However, Ukrainians in Canada were suspicious of being controlled from Russia, first by the Tsarist government and later by the Soviets.
 Partially in response to this, the Ukrainian Orthodox Church of Canada was created as a wholly Ukrainian Canadian-controlled alternative.
 As well, the Ukrainian Catholic clergy were eventually given a separate structure from the Roman Church.